Sardanapalo: First recording and press reception

 Gramophone awarded it 'Editor's Choice' declaring it: "immensely important ... the act is beautifully shaped, while Liszt's fluid treatment of bel canto structures reveals an assured musical dramatist at work.
 Trippett has carefully modelled his orchestration on Liszt's works on the 1850s, and it sounds unquestionably authentic.
 A fine work by one of the most inventive of composers."

 For The Guardian it was "a lost opera of glittering scope", The Sunday Times (Album of the week) spoke of "rip-roaring stuff, characteristic of the dramatic orchestral narratives of the composer's neglected tone poems", and Opera Now (Critics Choice) declared it "lush and Romantic to a fault, with long-spun melodies, an innate sense of dramatic thrust and some thrilling choral work. ...
 Liszt does forge his own voice."

 The New York Times, responding to a fragment released in 2017, spoke of Liszt's "white-hot aria ...
 The music is a great tide of chromatic lushness".

 Bachtrack wrote of "an entirely convincing drama, packed with incident and bursting with thrilling vocal and orchestral colour – think Bellini reimagined by Wagner and you have some idea of the vast emotional sweep of this gripping music."

 In December 2019 it was listed in The Guardians Top 10 Classical CDs of 2019, in Gramophones Recordings of the Year, and was awarded 'Recording of the Year' in the category 'Premiere Recording (rediscovery / reconstruction)' by Presto Classical.

+First staging

+The premiere staging of Sardanapalo is scheduled for March 2027 at the Hungarian State Opera, directed by Péter István Nagy and conducted by János Kovács.